 As freight market volatility continues to cause upward pricing pressure, the need to select a reliable freight rate index increases as well.

-A freight rate index can provide insight into the current market rates for multiple shipping modes.
+A freight rate index provides insight into the current market rates for multiple shipping modes.
 These insights help provide a more strategic, data-driven approach to transportation management.
 The information enables managers to devote more time to scenario planning and selecting modes that best align with transportation budgets and service requirements.

 Freight and benchmarking data can provide a competitive advantage for shippers of any size.
 It helps them gauge trends in the freight market and identify business opportunities.